asntech/intervene/docs/modules.rst

    :widths: 10, 80

-	  "-h, --help","show this help message and exit" "-i","Input genomic regions in (BED/GTF/GFF) format.
+	  "-h, --help","show this help message and exit"
+	  "-i, --input","Input genomic regions in (BED/GTF/GFF) format.
 For files in a directory use *.<extension>. e.g. *.bed" "--type","{genomic,list}.
 Type of input sets.
 Genomic regions or lists of genes/SNPs.
 Default is ``genomic``" "--compute","Compute count/fraction of overlaps or statistical relationships. {``count``, ``frac``, ``jaccard``, ``fisher``, ``reldist``}"
 	  " ","--compute=count - calculates the number of overlaps."